UPDATE: Rose Parade Travel Package information is now available through the UMass Amherst Alumni Association!

 Since its inception, the Bands of America Honor Band has marched the Rose Parade in 2005, 2009, and 2013, and will again in 2017.
 In 2004, Bands of America was invited to create the first national high school marching band for the 2005 Rose Bowl Parade and tapped former Minuteman Band director George N. Parks to pull it off.

 The original 2005 appearance was led by Parks and UMMB alumna (and director of the University of Delaware Marching Band) Heidi Sarver, with music arranged by UMMB associate director Thom Hannum and former assistant director Michael Klesch.
-Amongst the 2005 BOA Honor Band’s ranks was then-future member of the UMMB Libby Jones, a mellophone player from Marshfield, MA.
+Amongst the 2005 BOA Honor Band’s ranks was UMMB member and UMass freshman Libby Jones, a mellophone player from Marshfield, MA.
+In 2008, Tiffany Brucker, a tenor sax player from Torrington, CT, marched in the BOA Honor Band during her freshman year at UMass Amherst.

 This “UMass team” returned to lead the Honor Band in 2009, in partnership with NAMM and Sesame Street Workshop, earning the President’s Trophy for its performance.